Create Multiple Fits in Curve Fitter App

 For a more detailed explanation of the Curve Fitting Toolbox™ statistics, see Goodness-of-Fit Statistics.

-To compare the statistics for different fits and decide which fit is the best tradeoff between over- and under-fitting, use a similar process to that described in Compare Fits in Curve Fitting App.
+To compare the statistics for different fits and decide which fit is the best tradeoff between over- and under-fitting, use a similar process to that described in Compare Fits in Curve Fitter App.